jihoon796/aws-tutorial/ec2-setup.md

 **Step 4: Create a New Key Pair**

-Now this is where things get a bit tricky.
+Things get a bit tricky here.
 A key pair is a file that you need to download that is necessary for you to SSH into an EC2 instance.
 You'll need to create a new key pair and download that key pair into somewhere accessible.
 I personally recommend downloading that key pair and moving it to your home directory, because that's where it's the most accessible.
 Again, be sure to name the file something you can remember - the file will have the .pem extension.

+Go back to your EC2 management console at https://console.aws.amazon.com/ec2/v2/home and you'll see that you'll have "1 Running Instance" under the Resources section.
+Click on that, and you'll be taken to a page where you can view your instances.
+You may have to wait a bit for the instance to actually get set up.
+Click on the left checkbox on your instance, and details about your instance will pop up in the bottom.
+Find your **Public DNS** under the **Description** tab.
+It should be something like **ec2-54-209-134-187.compute-1.amazonaws.com**.

+Now locate the directory where the .pem key pair is located (the home directory if you followed my recommendation).
+Open up your terminal, move to that directory, and type in:

+ssh -i trill.pem ec2-user@ec2-54-175-186-221.compute-1.amazonaws.com